icy/my-laptop-performance-tuning/README.md

 Most of the time I can't read/view two tabs at the same time, and my eyes wouldn't be faster than any cpu unit.
-When I slow down firefox and still see the same results.
+When I slow down firefox I still see the same results.
 It's interesting that the defaults settings are very high and really make firefox hang on my laptop.